Last updated: 26th February 2025

 Excel does not provide an in-built function to count words in cells.
 However, there are methods to achieve this.
-If you are not using VBA, then you can use the below formula to find the total number of words in a cell.
+If you are not using VBA, you can use the following formula to find the total number of words in a cell.

 =LEN(A2)-LEN(SUBSTITUTE(A2, " ","")) + 1

-The above formula is written against a string of a values in the cell A2.
-For example, if A2 has a string of values, lets’ say, can have a variety of data, the formula will return a result of 6.
+The formula is applied to the string of values in cell A2.
+For instance, if cell A2 contains a string with various data, the formula will return a result of 6.

-Now, lets see how you can do this in VBA.
+Now, lets see how you can do this using a Macro.

 Count Total number Words in a Cell using VBA